Below are the beautiful souls that currently bless us with their presence at Dogtree Pines. Each one has a unique story.

 Nubbins, formerly Army, found down in Casa Grande was paralyzed from the neck down.
 His story is horrific.
 He was hit in the back of the head with a “blunt object” and thrown out of a car on the side of the highway.
 While he was lying there waiting for help, he got tick infested.
 They estimate he laid there for 3 days!

-A blood clot in his neck caused paralysis and he was in a catatonic state.
+A blood clot in his neck caused paralysis.
 He could not walk and didn’t know how to do even basic things like eating and drinking.
-I saw that face and I wanted him badly but knew I could not handle a fully paralyzed dog in the middle of 20 others.
-Luckily, Southwest Oasis Labrador Rescue (SOLR) stepped up and placed him with fosters.
-I stayed in touch and three months later he was walking, albeit like a drunken sailor, and was ready to come to the sanctuary and join his new pack to continue his recovery.
+I saw that face and I wanted him but knew I could not handle a fully paralyzed dog in the middle of 20 others.
+Luckily, Southwest Oasis Labrador Rescue (SOLR) stepped up and placed him with fosters, and three months later he was walking, albeit like a drunken sailor, and was ready to come to the sanctuary to continue his recovery.

-He is now fully recovered with just some lingering oddities.
+He is now recovered with just some lingering oddities.
 He’s 85 lbs. of pure joy and muscle and he’s the funniest dog to see walk.
 His little “Nubbin” (nubbed tail) just bounces all over the place with joy...a bit out of control.
-He’s so beautiful and so sweet and loves exploring his 3-acre forest and having his freedom.
-He accompanies Tucker on patrols around the back forest making sure that his fence line is secure.
-He’s fascinated by the squirrels and can be found staring into the trees in hopes that someday he may catch the little critters.
+He loves exploring our 3-acre forest and having his freedom.
+He accompanies Tucker on patrols around the back forest making sure the fence line is secure.
+He’s fascinated by the squirrels and can be found staring into the trees in hopes that someday he may catch the critters.
 He was one of those "meant to be" miracles.
 He is absolutely flourishing.
 When it comes to walks, Nubbs is first in line but instead of walking he takes our volunteers for runs.
-Yes he can run in his own awkward beautiful way AND you need to be in shape to keep up with his pace.
+Yes he can run in his own awkward beautiful way AND you must be in shape to keep up with his pace.
 Nubbs has a special relationship with his favorite volunteer and he 'chirps' and jumps with glee when he sees her knowing a walk will soon be in the day's events.

 Two days before Christmas, Navi was rescued by the border by Barb's Dog Rescue.
 He was in such terrible shape, starved nearly to death and covered in lice and maggots.
 Much of his body was covered only by raw skin but his biggest problem was an infected wound so deep his bone was exposed and extended down into his paw.